Registered Nurse and Licensed Practical Nurse Practice

 Licensed Practical Nurse Practice

 Q. Is it within ND law/rules for the LPN to act in the role of nurse administrator of nursing services or units (ex.
-Director of Nursing, Nursing Supervisor)?
+Director of Nursing, Nursing Supervisor or Nurse Manager)?

 Q. Can an LPN initiate/develop the nursing care plan?